-The purpose of these guidelines is to explain and assist in the interpretation and application of State Planning Policy 7.3 - Residential Design Codes Volume 1 (R-Codes Volume 1).
+The purpose of these guidelines is to explain and assist in the interpretation and application of the Residential Design Codes Volume 1 (R-Codes Volume 1).

 These guidelines have been prepared by the Western Australian Planning Commission (WAPC) to be read in conjunction with the R-Codes Volume 1 and provide advice and guidance to assist interpretation and assessment of development proposals against the design principles and deemed-to-comply provisions of the R-Codes Volume 1.
 These guidelines may be amended from time-to-time.